 Those who fell in love with Edwige Fenech in the 70s will remember her sex appeal, her femininity and the actress' seductive French accent.
-The star of the erotic comedies that were once all the rage in Italy had both teenage boys and grown men falling head over heels from her, although some had to do it while hiding from their wives.
+Born in French Algeria in 1948 to a Maltese father and a Sicilian mother, the star of the erotic comedies that were once all the rage in Italy had both teenage boys and grown men falling head over heels from her, although some had to do it while hiding from their wives.
 The comedies that Fenech starred in had basic plots that were built around a bedroom and featured several topless or full frontal nudity scenes, often in showers.
 Light sex was also shown and many of the storylines involved affairs.
 The movies were rated for adults only, but teenagers often snuck into the theatres or waited to watch the films on late night TV, often to get a glimpse of the irresistible Edwige Fenech.

 These films and the figure of Edwige Fenech have achieved true cult status in Italy and they also helped a generation of young men discover their sexuality.
 Compared to what is available today these films were light, almost harmless, although at the time they were definitely seen as edgy.
 Today movies like The Hangover or American Pie are probably more risqué.
 Fenech understood her role very well and communicated her character to the screen with spirit and full control, soon finding herself not only with a career, but the status of an icon.